bmarian/chat-images/README.md

 - Click `Install Module`
 - And search for Chat Images

-Or you could install it manually, using the following link: https://raw.githubusercontent.com/bmarian/chat-images/master/src/module.json

 # Settings
  - `Warning on drop` / `Warning on paste`: will enable a warning dialog on drop/paste, to prevent accidental sharing.
  - `Uploaded`/`Embedded images quality`: Determines the level of quality for the uploaded images, if set to `1` the image will be uploaded as is.
 A lower value will save space but will reduce the image quality.